-Many times when forecasting expenses there is a difference in the timing of expense recognition and resulting cash outflow.
+Many times, when forecasting expenses there is a difference in the timing of expense recognition and resulting cash outflow.
 Accurately modeling these two considerations is crucial to understanding future profitability and cash flow.

 There are several ways to forecast accrued expenses including their balance sheet and cash flow impact, but by far the simplest method is to use the Accrued expenses projection method found under the Other current liabilities subclass.

-For example lets say you have a $400 expense that gets recognized each month, but only gets paid quarterly starting in March.
+For example, let’s say you have a $400 expense that gets recognized each month, but only gets paid quarterly starting in March.

 Step 1 -Add a new category under the Other Current Liabilities class